Chart Color Schemes

 Residential development activity is lower than average in Cornubia according to AreaSearch's national comparison of local real estate markets

-Cornubia averaged approximately 16 new dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, an estimated 81 homes were approved, with a further 12 approved in FY-26 to date.
-This translates to around 3.3 people moving to the area per dwelling built over these years.
+Cornubia has averaged approximately 16 new dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, an estimated 81 homes were approved, with a further 12 approved in FY-26.
+This results in an average of 3.3 people moving to the area per dwelling built annually over these years.

-The demand for housing significantly outpaces supply, which can put upward pressure on prices and increase competition among buyers.
-New homes are being constructed at an average expected cost of $568,000, indicating that developers are targeting the premium market segment with higher-end properties.
-In FY-26, there have been approximately $3.8 million in commercial approvals, suggesting the area's residential character.
-Compared to Greater Brisbane, Cornubia has markedly lower building activity, at 52.0% below the regional average per person.
-This constrained new construction can reinforce demand and pricing for existing homes.
+The demand for housing significantly outpaces supply, which typically drives up prices and increases competition among buyers.
+New homes are being constructed at an average value of $568,000, indicating that developers are targeting the premium market segment with higher-end properties.
+This financial year has seen $3.8 million in commercial approvals, suggesting the area's residential character.
+Compared to Greater Brisbane, Cornubia records markedly lower building activity, which is 52.0% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing homes.

-Nationally, Cornubia also reflects lower building activity, which may indicate market maturity or potential development constraints.
-New building activity in Cornubia is dominated by standalone homes (86.0%) with townhouses or apartments making up the remaining 14.0%, maintaining the area's traditional low-density character and focus on family homes.
-The estimated population per dwelling approval is 706 people, reflecting its quiet, low-activity development environment.
-Future projections estimate Cornubia to add approximately 304 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Nationally, Cornubia also reflects lower building activity, indicating market maturity and possible development constraints.
+The area's new building activity comprises 86.0% standalone homes and 14.0% townhouses or apartments, maintaining its traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated count of 706 people in the area per dwelling approval reflects its quiet, low activity development environment.
+Future projections show Cornubia adding 306 residents by 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development